Gap Year in Zanzibar, Tanzania

 Cash is the primary mode of payment throughout Tanzania and Zanzibar; very few businesses will accept credit or debit cards.

-For more detailed information, visit Numbeo.
+For more detailed information on cost of living, visit Numbeo.